So you want to know how to sell art on Etsy…

 Ben will continue using my optimization techniques to nail every one of those goals and had some terrific advice for other would-be creatives selling online.

 “Most artists want to sell their work, but they don’t care about learning the process to sell, so there is a ton of stuff out there that will just never sell.
+The entire course helped solidify how a typical business system might work.

 Before I took it I had nothing to go off of, it was a guessing game on what I should do and I had no idea how to grow a business or even what details to pay attention to.

 Now I have spreadsheets filled with various data: financial, stock of supplies, stock of prints, how many people visited my website, how many purchased.
+The key thing was to make the course fit my situation.”

 P.S.
-For more insights, check out this studio session “How much should you invest in your business?
+For more insights, check out this studio session “How much should you invest in your business?“